lluked/PackerBuilds/RedHat/README.md

-# CentOS
+# RedHat/CentOS

-Packer configuration to build a basic CentOS boxes with virtualbox-iso and vmware-iso builders.
+Packer configuration to build a basic RedHat/CentOS boxes with virtualbox-iso and vmware-iso builders.

 relevant kickstart file is mounted for each build.